Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Particle-antiparticle oscillation and horizon crossing

-where $H_{\rm cr}$ and $\epsilon_{\rm cr}$ stand for the Hubble scale and $\epsilon$-rate at the horizon crossing.
-The LHS is the ratio of particle Compton length and horizon radius, the RHS is the $\epsilon$-rate (\ref{dde}) depending on dynamical evolution, and $\chi=1.85\times 10^{-3}$ characterizes the width $1/(\chi\hat m)$ on the horizon surface where massive pairs are produced.
+where $H_{\rm cr}$ and $\epsilon_{\rm cr}$ stand for the Hubble rate and $\epsilon$-rate at the horizon crossing.
+The LHS of Eq.~(\ref{ccons}) is the ratio of massive pair plasma layer width and horizon radius, e.g., $(\lambda_m/H_{\rm cr}^{-1})$.
+While the RHS of Eq.~(\ref{ccons}) is the $\epsilon$-rate (\ref{dde0}) depending on the horizon evolution.
+They are equal when the horizon crossing occurs.